Kathryn Cantera, PT, DPT, CLT

 Prior to joining CTCA in July 2011, Dr. Cantera worked as a physical therapist at hospitals and medical centers in Philadelphia and New Jersey.
 She later served for several years as the Program Coordinator of Lymphedema Services at a network of hospitals in Southern New Jersey.
 She was also a physical therapist and lymphedema therapist at an outpatient rehabilitation center in Southern New Jersey.

 She is a member of the American Physical Therapy Association, including the Health, Policy, & Administration Section and the Oncology Section.
 She is also active in the Young Professionals Network of the Greater Philadelphia Chamber of Commerce.
-She has presented in many public settings, including The Pennsylvania Physical Therapy Association’s combined sections meeting highlighting the value proposition of the Integrative Medicine Team for patients living with cancer.
+She has presented in many public settings, including the Southeast District of the Pennsylvania Physical Therapy Association’s combined sections meeting highlighting the value proposition of the Integrative Medicine Team for patients living with cancer.
 Other presentations included the 8th Annual FORCE Convention and Susan G. Komen’s Latinas United for the Cure Event, serving with panels of experts on the impact of the integrative team for patients pre- and post-operatively, as well as throughout survivorship.